TigerSHe1998/GBAGarbageGame/README.md

 OBJECT COLLISION: eating garbage when the boundaries between player and garbage collides.
 Screen boundaries collisions are also detected to prevents player from going off-screen.

-TEXTS: core updates realtime and uses drawString(), lose game text uses drawCenteredString()
+TEXTS: score updates realtime and uses drawString(), lose game text uses drawCenteredString()